Considering a Rabbit from Hot Cross Buns?

 • Travel to Oberlin, Ohio for placement

-You do not need to have everything perfectly figured out, but a willingness to learn and care deeply is important.
+You do not need to have everything perfectly figured out, but a willingness to learn and follow through is essential.

 Placement Fees

-Placement fees reflect age and spay/neuter status.
-Fees are consistent regardless of color or markings.
+Placement fees reflect age and spay/neuter status and are consistent regardless of color or markings.

 Unaltered junior rabbits (2–6 months): $350